gdlyan/yc-playground/nocodb-pg-tf/03 Create PostgreSQL Server/readme.md

 ## Prerequisites
 - You need to have the [02 Create Network]() tutorial completed before starting this one
 - Please copy the folder "02 Create Network" into a new project directory.
 You may use `cp -R  '02 Create Network' '03 Create PostgreSQL Server'` command
-- Navigate to `03 Create PostgreSQL Server` directory and run `./dterraform init`
+- Navigate to `'03 Create PostgreSQL Server'` directory and run `./dterraform init`
 - During completion of [02 Create Network]() tutorial you should have generated  password-less ssh keys.
 If not yet, use the command below as an example
 ```
 ssh-keygen -C "tutorial"  -f ~/.ssh/tutorial_id_rsa -t rsa -b 4096